crazygamesfan0-glitch/I-Ready-Utils/README.md

 ## Overview

-I-Ready Utils is a Tampermonkey-compatible and console-compatible script designed to interact with features available in I-Ready Pro.
+I-Ready Utils is a Tampermonkey-compatible and console-compatible script designed to enhance interaction with features available in I-Ready Pro.

-It focuses on adding useful non-distracting features.
+The goal of this project is to provide simple, useful, and non-distracting utilities.

 ## Features

 - Tampermonkey userscript support
-- Console script support (DevTools)
+- Console script support via browser DevTools
-- Works only with I-Ready Pro
-- Lightweight and easy to run
+- Lightweight and fast execution
-- Designed for inspectable browser data only

 ## Compatibility

 | Platform | Supported |